Intern Programme Partnerships and Grants

 Tasks and Result areas

-- Identification of relevant trusts and foundations through existing databases;
+• Identification of relevant trusts and foundations through databases and online research;

 Required Skills and Experience

-- Demonstrable knowledge of NGO and/or development sector, preferably through prior work/volunteer experience;
+• Knowledge of NGO and/or humanitarian sector, preferably through prior work/volunteer experience;

 The Intern Programme & Grant Management will report to the Senior Account Manager Foundation Partnerships.
 Regular contact will be maintained with the grant specialists and other team members.